newswim/resume/README.md

 Main features

 1. a descriptive walk-through for first-timer users
-2. multi-page sign up form w/ sticky sessions
+2. multi-page sign up form with sticky sessions
 3. publish-with-relations database that stored info regarding:
   - type, description and availability of rental property
   - variety of image types, attached to property